-The responsibilities of Faculty at the Trumbull Campus are the same as those at other campuses of Kent State University: Scholarship, Teaching, and Citizenship/Service to the University, the Trumbull Campus, and the community.
+The responsibilities of Faculty at the Trumbull Campus are the same as those at other campuses of Kent State University: Scholarship, Teaching, and Service to the University, the Trumbull Campus, and the community.
 The unique role of the Regional Campuses emphasizes teaching.
-In addition to professional development in teaching, professional development in the areas of Scholarship, Research and/or Creative Activities is expected of all tenured and tenure-track Faculty members and is encouraged by the Campus.
+In addition to professional development in teaching, professional development in the areas of Scholarship, Research and/or Creative Activities is expected of all T/TT Faculty members and is encouraged by the Campus.

-Any Faculty member's appointment to the Trumbull Campus must be approved by the Campus Dean, the Academic Administrator, the College Dean, if applicable, the VPKSSI, the Executive Vice President and Provost (EVP/ Provost), the President, and the Board of Trustees.
+Any Faculty member's appointment to the Trumbull Campus must be approved by the Campus Dean, the Academic Administrator, the College Dean, if applicable, the Vice President of Regional Campuses, the Senior Vice President and Provost (SVP/ Provost), the President, and the Board of Trustees.